-- Representing a former ship repair company in negotiations with EPA and other potentially responsible parties at the Portland Harbor Superfund Site, in both the response cost allocation and NRDA allocation processes;
+- Representing a former ship repair contractor for U.S. Navy in negotiations with EPA and other potentially responsible parties at the Portland Harbor Superfund Site, in both the response-cost allocation and NRDA allocation processes.

-- Representing property owner impacted by migration of chlorinated solvents through groundwater in RCRA action to obtain funds from responsible party for remediation and agency approval.
+- Represented property owner impacted by migration of chlorinated solvents in RCRA action to obtain funds from responsible party for remediation and agency approval.

 - American Bar Association: Section on Environment, Energy, and Resources – Vice Chair, Regional Reporter (2018-present)